Trump urges Venezuelan military to abandon Maduro or 'lose everything'

 The United States has sent tons of aid that is being stockpiled on Colombia’s border with Venezuela, but Maduro has refused to let it in.

-Guaido, who invoked constitutional provisions to declare himself the country’s leader last month, has said that aid will enter Venezuela on Saturday.
-He has provided no details on how that will happen.
+Guaido, who invoked constitutional provisions to declare himself the country’s leader last month, has said that aid will enter Venezuela from neighboring countries by land and sea on Saturday.

+If the opposition does not manage to bring it in then, it will try on following days, he said on Monday.

 Maduro calls the aid a U.S.-orchestrated show and denies any crisis despite many Venezuelans’ scant access to food and medicine.

 “We seek a peaceful transition of power but all options are open,” Trump said.
-It was a further hint of Trump’s repeated insistence that military options remain on the table, though most Latin America experts believe such action is unlikely.The United States has had direct communications with members of Venezuela’s military urging them to abandon Maduro, a senior White House official told Reuters this month, and Trump’s aides have openly predicted more defections.
+It was a further hint of Trump’s repeated insistence that military options remain on the table, though most Latin America experts believe such action is unlikely.The United States has had direct communications with members of Venezuela’s military urging them to abandon Maduro, a senior White House official told Reuters this month.
+Trump’s aides have openly predicted more defections.

 But so far few military officers have turned against Maduro.

-A source in Washington close to the opposition expressed doubts whether the Trump administration has laid enough groundwork to spur a wider mutiny in the ranks where many officers are suspected of benefiting from corruption and drug trafficking.
+A source in Washington close to the opposition expressed doubts whether the Trump administration has laid enough groundwork to spur a wider mutiny in the ranks, where many officers are suspected of benefiting from corruption and drug trafficking.

 Trump used his speech at Florida International University to deliver a full-throated condemnation of socialism, saying it was “dying” across the Western Hemisphere, and branded Maduro a “puppet” of communist-ruled Cuba.